Skip to main content

 Physical activity is more than just burning calories; it is a direct signal to your endocrine system.
 Different types of exercise elicit distinct hormonal responses, allowing for a personalized approach to hormonal optimization.

 Resistance training, for instance, creates a metabolic demand that stimulates the release of testosterone and growth hormone, both of which are crucial for maintaining lean muscle mass and metabolic rate.
-This type of exercise also by increasing the number of glucose transporters in your muscle cells, allowing for more efficient glucose uptake without a large insulin surge.
+This type of exercise also improves insulin sensitivity by increasing the number of glucose transporters in your muscle cells, allowing for more efficient glucose uptake without a large insulin surge.

 Consistent physical activity enhances hormone receptor sensitivity, making your body more responsive to the hormones it produces.

 Aerobic exercise, on the other hand, is particularly effective at improving cardiovascular health and managing cortisol levels.
 While intense, prolonged cardio can sometimes elevate cortisol, moderate-intensity activities like brisk walking or cycling have been shown to lower baseline cortisol and improve the body’s resilience to stress.
-The key is consistency over intensity, as regular movement helps to regulate the and prevent the chronic cortisol elevation that can disrupt sleep, suppress immune function, and interfere with sex hormone production.

 How Does Exercise Influence Estrogen Metabolism?

 Exercise also plays a role in how your body processes and eliminates estrogen.
-Regular can support liver function, which is responsible for metabolizing estrogens into their various forms.
+Regular physical activity can support liver function, which is responsible for metabolizing estrogens into their various forms.
 Additionally, it promotes healthy gut motility, which is essential for the excretion of these metabolites.

 An imbalance in estrogen metabolism, often referred to as “estrogen dominance,” can contribute to a range of symptoms in both men and women.
 By supporting these detoxification pathways, exercise helps to maintain a healthy estrogen balance.